-To return backrest to its original upright position: Lift the release lever, move the backrest back to upright, lower lever, backrest engages.
+To push the seat back to upright, it engages in its original position.
+Lift the release lever, move the backrest back to upright, lower lever, backrest engages.

 Folding the backrest forwards is possible only when the backrest is in an upright position.